 In his despondency, he actually suspected Meade and the army’s Democrats of scheming to ensure Lee’s escape across the river to safety.
 The suspicion was unwarranted, but the fact remained that the culture of caution so inherent in the Army of the Potomac meant that no troops would receive permission even to try.

-We observe this July the 150th anniversary of the most well-known Union victory of the Civil War, and one which helped turn the tide of the conflict in the North’s favor.
+We observe this anniversary of the most well-known Union victory of the Civil War, and one which helped turn the tide of the conflict in the North’s favor.
 But it is also the anniversary of one of the war’s great “might-have-beens.”
 Victory at Williamsport was by no means assured, but the aversion to risk meant an obvious continuation of the struggle.

 One private in the Army of the Potomac, no doubt used to such experiences, simply shrugged off the failure to pursue, sighing, “Well, here goes for two years more.”
 Two years, yes – and hundreds of thousands of American lives.